RahulBendre1/legacy-ml-python/README.md

-8     Generating Recommendations with Collaborative Filtering   155 9     Pushing Boundaries with Ensemble Models                   173 10    Applying Segmentation with k-means Clustering             193
+8     Generating Recommendations with Collaborative Filtering   155 9     Pushing Boundaries with Ensemble Models                   173 10    Applying Segmentation with k-means Clustering             193 11    Analyzing Unstructured Data with Text Mining              211 12    Leveraging Python in the World of Big Data                239

 ```